lawrennd/old_talks/_data-science/data-science-time-for-professionalisation.md

 * Grade A is about data in context.
 * Consider appropriateness of a given data set to answer a particular question or to be subject to a particular analysis.
-* Greg's talk, Enrica's talk, data integration?
+* Data integration?
-* At the end of Grade A it's ready for RAMP, Kaggle, define a *task* in OpenML.
+* At the end of Grade A it's ready for data platforms such as RAMP, Kaggle, define a *task* in OpenML.

 ### Recursive Effects